jromang/picochess/docs/usage.rst

 * **G6** - 60 seconds per move
 * **H6** - 120 seconds per move

-Another way to choose the opening book is by entering the "Time" menu with the clock buttons.
+Another way to choose the time control is by entering the "Time" menu with the clock buttons.
 Detailed explanation is below.

 Blitz Levels
 ------------